 Credit earned through dual credit counts for both college and high school credit in a core content area or an elective and fulfills high school graduation requirements.
-To receive high school credit, the grade in the course must be a C or better.
-If all conditions are met, credit is given for the course but is not used to determine grade point average (GPA).

 Tuition and fees are waived for in-tax district students at ACC for up to 12 eligible college hours.
 Types of eligible courses include core curriculum, workforce, and foreign language.
 Dual Credit students are assessed regular tuition and fees for additional classes that exceed 12 courses covered by the tuition waiver.
 Dual Credit tuition and fee waivers do not cover textbook and material fees, which must be purchased by the student.
-Program Eligibility